citrineos/citrineos.github.io/docs/core-concepts/configuration.md

 - Logo Path: The path to the logo used in Swagger documentation.
 - Expose Data: Whether to expose data in Swagger documentation.
 - Expose Message: Whether to expose messaging in Swagger documentation.

-### Directus
-- Host: The hostname for the Directus server.
-- Port: The port number for the Directus server.
-- Token: The static authorization token CitrineOS uses to access Directus.
-Either this or Username and Password must be filled.
-- Username: The username of the account CitrineOS uses to access Directus.
-Will be overriden by token if token is also present on start-up.
-- Password: The password of the account CitrineOS uses to access Directus.
-Will be overriden by token if token is also present on start-up.
-- Generate Flows: Whether to generate flows automatically.

 ### Network Connection